RS-010806/BioCognitech/README.md

 Contact

-For any queries, please reach out to [Your Email] or connect via LinkedIn.
+For any queries, please reach out to rishishah010806@gmail.com or connect via LinkedIn: https://www.linkedin.com/in/r1shi-shah/.